Shakshi3104/DeviceHardware/README.md

 DeviceHardware is a package for getting iPhone, iPad and Mac model names and hardware information, such as SoC name.

-## Version

-0.9.0

-Support for iOS devices and Macs by December 12, 2020 (JST)
+Support for iOS devices and Macs by December 12, 2020 (JST).

 ## Usage
 ```swift